stallev/langs/texts/eng/b1b2/lessons_list/02-daily-life-routines.md

 ## Основной текст / Main Text

-I wake up every day at 6:30 AM, and honestly, it's become such an important part of my life.
-My morning routine really sets the tone for my whole day, and it gives me this sense of control that I love.
-First thing I do is get up and brush my teeth, then I hop in the shower to wake myself up properly.
-After that, I get dressed and make myself some breakfast - I'm a big believer that breakfast is the most important meal of the day.
+I *wake up* *every day* at 6:30 AM, and honestly, it's become such an important part of *my* life. *My* *morning* *routine* really sets the tone for the whole day, and it gives *me* this sense of control that I love.
+First thing I do is *get up* and *brush* teeth, then I hop in the *shower* to wake *myself* up properly.
+After that, I get dressed and make *myself* some *breakfast* - I'm a big believer that *breakfast* is the most important meal of the day.

-I usually go for coffee and toast, but I try to eat something healthy that'll keep me going throughout the day.
-In the morning, I check my emails and plan out my work schedule, making sure I tackle the most important stuff first.
-Working from home is awesome because I don't have to deal with the daily commute, which saves me tons of time and keeps my stress levels down.
+I *usually* go for coffee and toast, but I try to eat something healthy that'll keep *me* going throughout the day.
+In the *morning*, I check emails and plan out *my* *work* *schedule*, making sure I tackle the most important stuff first.
+Working from *home* is awesome because I don't have to deal with the daily *commute*, which saves tons of time and keeps stress levels down.

-Around lunchtime, I take a proper break and eat something light and healthy before getting back to work.
-I try to wrap up my work by 5 PM so I can have some quality time for myself in the evening.
-After work, I love to either hit the gym or go for a nice walk - it really helps me unwind and stay in shape.
+Around *lunch*time, I take a proper break and eat something light and healthy before getting back to *work*.
+I try to wrap up *work* by 5 PM so I can have some quality time for *myself* in the *evening*.
+After work, I love to either hit the gym or go for a nice walk - it really helps *me* unwind and stay in shape.

-In the evening, I enjoy cooking dinner for myself.
+In the *evening*, I enjoy cooking *dinner* for *myself*.
 I'm really into trying new recipes and experimenting in the kitchen.
-After dinner, I usually chill out by reading a good book or watching something on Netflix.
-I always try to be in bed by 10 PM so I can get enough sleep for the next day.
+After *dinner*, I *usually* chill out by reading a good book or watching something on Netflix.
+I *always* try to be in bed by 10 PM so I can get enough sleep for the next day.

-My daily routine has been a game-changer for me.
-It keeps me organized and productive, and I really believe that having a consistent schedule is key to staying healthy and maintaining a good work-life balance.
+My daily *routine* has been a game-changer for *I*.
+It keeps me organized and *productive*, and I really believe that having a *consistent* *schedule* is key to staying healthy and maintaining a good work-life balance.
+The *afternoon* is usually when I'm most focused, so I try to tackle the most challenging tasks during that time.
+By *night*, I'm ready to wind down and prepare for the next day.
+I also make sure to *wash* my hands frequently throughout the day, especially before meals.

 ## Дополнительные примеры / Additional Examples